toktaktk/chonky-custom/README.md

 [![NPM](https://img.shields.io/npm/v/chonky.svg)](https://www.npmjs.com/package/chonky)

+# Introduction

+> Chonky is still in development, use at your own risk.

 Chonky is a file browser component for React.
 It tries to recreate the native file browsing experience in your browser.
 This means your users can make selections, drag & drop files, toggle file view between "large thumbnails" and "detailed list", enter folders, and so on.